RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/26-EZK.md

 <sup>4</sup> And he said unto me, Son of man, go, get thee unto the house of Israel, and speak with my words unto them.
 <sup>5</sup> For thou [art] not sent to a people of a strange speech and of an hard language, [but] to the house of Israel;
 <sup>6</sup> Not to many people of a strange speech and of an hard language, whose words thou canst not understand.
 Surely, had I sent thee to them, they would have hearkened unto thee.
-<sup>7</sup> But the house of Israel will not hearken unto thee; for they will not hearken unto me: for all the house of Israel [are] impudent and hardhearted .
+<sup>7</sup> But the house of Israel will not hearken unto thee; for they will not hearken unto me: for all the house of Israel [are] impudent and hardhearted.
 <sup>8</sup> Behold, I have made thy face strong against their faces, and thy forehead strong against their foreheads.
 <sup>9</sup> As an adamant harder than flint have I made thy forehead: fear them not, neither be dismayed at their looks, though they [be] a rebellious house.
 <sup>10</sup> Moreover he said unto me, Son of man, all my words that I shall speak unto thee receive in thine heart, and hear with thine ears.